Coffee-Code-Belfast/Coffee-Code_003/README.md

 We will be discovering Python and practicing with exercises. if you have time, there is also an option to create a simple web app using a Flask server.

-If you are are completely new to any programming language, check out this post on dev.to by Ali Spittel: A Complete Beginner's Guide to Programming.
+If you are are completely new to any programming language, check out this [post](https://dev.to/aspittel/a-complete-beginner-s-guide-to-programming-2ni4) by Ali Spittel: A Complete Beginner's Guide to Programming.
 There are also more resources to read at the end of this doc, which you can do here or in your own time!
 If you’d like to go ahead and try writing some Python code, either by pairing up with someone or on your own, please go to the Set Up section below then on to Python Exercises on the next page.

 If you’ve already some programming experience, please feel free to jump ahead to creating the Flask app.